 Terms and conditions of business

-Standard terms and conditions for the sale of goods or supply of services help to make your customers aware of their rights and obligations from the outset and allow you and your customers to focus energy on agreeing the specifics of a particular order.
+Standard terms and conditions for the sale of goods or supply of services help to make your customers aware of their rights and obligations from the outset and allow you and your customers to focus energy on agreeing on the specifics of a particular order.
 If you are selling or supplying goods or services on a business-to-business basis, you should consider different terms and conditions than when selling to consumers.
 There is more legislation aimed at protecting consumers, which must be taken into account when drafting T&Cs.
-For further information read Terms and conditions to help you choose which T&Cs are right for you.
+For further information read, Terms and conditions and How to choose the right terms and conditions to help you choose which T&Cs are right for you.

 Website terms and conditions